argoproject/Argo/docs/users/sidebarswidgets.rst

 Largo Recent Posts
 ------------------

 This is a powerful widget to show recent posts in various formats with the option to limit by category, tag, custom taxonomy term and/or author.
 This widget has many options that enable display of a filtered set of articles or excerpts based on criteria of your choosing.
 You can limit by author and/or category, and then further limit by tag.
-You can limit by custom taxonomy (Post Prominence, Series, or Post Types (the latter two need to be enabled in **Appearance > Theme Options > Advanced**), and you can combine these filters as needed.
+You can limit by a custom taxonomy like Post Prominence, Series, or Post Types (the latter two need to be enabled in **Appearance > Theme Options > Advanced**), and you can combine these filters as needed.

 Limiting by taxonomies and their terms requires using the "slug" for each.
 To start with, here are the available taxonomies with their names and slugs: